 - User Groups

-Customize the preconfigured project phases (under Manage > General Settings) to reflect the progress of projects from planning to execution to completion.
+Customize the preconfigured project phases (under Manage > Advanced) to reflect the progress of projects from planning to execution to completion.
 How you structure your projects will affect how you work with milestones: If you later add milestones to your projects, they can start or end a project phase.

 To learn more about project phases and milestones, please visit our Help Center.